aayahmami/UserManagementAPI/userManagement/README.md

 POST : http://localhost:8080/api/users/register
 RESPONSE: HTTP 400 (BAD_REQUEST)
 ```
-Message d'exception afficher :
+Exception message display :
 ```
 * "You must put a username"
 * "You must put a country"
-* "You must put a birthdate"
+* "You must put a valid birthdate"
 ```